-Mbappe, an exciting and prolific forward, has already spent four years at one of Europe’s top clubs.
+Mbappe, an exciting and prolific forward, has already spent five years at one of Europe’s top clubs.
 He plays for Paris Saint-Germain, who he joined from Monaco.

-With huge achievements already under his belt, Mbappe – along with Borussia Dortmund sensation Erling Haaland – is on pace to become one of the top stars of football’s future.
+With huge achievements already under his belt, Mbappe – along with Borussia Dortmund sensation Erling Haaland – represents the new generation of football superstars.